Table of Contents

 I love taking cooking classes anywhere in the world but Thailand is a special place because of the aromatic ingredients like ginger, lemongrass, lime and chilli.
 Not only are they fun to cook with, but you also get to eat the finished product.

 Chiang Mai is surrounded by farms with organic veggie plots and kitchens onsite.
-Many of the cooking classes hold morning classes following a local market visit.
+Many of the best cooking classes in Chiang Mai hold morning classes following a local market visit.

 Afternoon – visit Doi Suthep